-Overall, tasters found the packet noodles to be bouncier and more like real noodles, though Max was the lone exception in enjoying the thinner, softer noodles in the standard Shin Cup ("If you're not going to get great noodles anyway, you might as well get ones that are better at absorbing sauce," was his reasoning).
+Overall, tasters found the packet noodles to be bouncier and more like real noodles, though Max Falkowitz was the lone exception in enjoying the thinner, softer noodles in the standard Shin Cup ("If you're not going to get great noodles anyway, you might as well get ones that are better at absorbing sauce," was his reasoning).

 The soup bases for the packet-based soups were also superior.
 It's tough to decipher from the ingredients lists what made them better, but they were richer, fuller, and slightly more "natural" tasting.
 Soups from the cups were labeled as "harsh," "aggressive," and "artificial."
-Not so bad that we wouldn't eat them, mind you, but enough that taking the time to make the packet-based version is a no-brainer.
+Not so bad that we wouldn't eat them, mind you, but enough that taking the time to make the packet-based version was a no-brainer.

 Interestingly, cost had virtually nothing to do with our preferences.
 When you buy the make-in-the-cup style ramyun, you pay double the cost for the convenience of not having to use a regular pot.
 Similarly, the Black versions of both the cup and packet soups cost twice as much as the standard.
 All told, people were pretty evenly split on naming the $.24/ounce standard Shin Ramyun Noodle Soup packets and the $.47/ounce Shin Ramyun Black Premium Noodle Soup packets as the winners.